The Ultimate Guide to Watercolor Types

 Each watercolor paint has a lightfastness number.
 Lightfastness refers to whether they will fade in the sun or not.
 The ratings are I, II, III, and IV, with I being the best and IV being the worst.

-You can find the rating on the tubes or on the manufacturer’s website.
+The rating can be found on the tubes or on the manufacturer’s website.
 For example, here is the Windsor & Newton information about each color in the Cotman line of tubes.

-Colors with low lightfastness need to be kept out of sunlight and stored in a dark box or behind glass.
+Colors with low lightfastness must be kept out of sunlight and stored in a dark box or behind glass.

 Fugitive Colors

-Look for colors with “new” or “permanent” in the name to avoid this.
+To avoid this, look for colors with “new” or “permanent” in the name.

 However, I wouldn’t necessarily avoid these colors.
-Just know that they’re better for work that will be scanned.
+They’re better for work that will be scanned or for sketchbook work.

 Reflective Qualities

-If you plan on scanning your work, knowing about the reflective qualities of certain paint colors is also very important.
-Metallic and florescent paints in particular do not scan well.
+If you plan on scanning your work, it’s also very important to know the reflective qualities of specific paint colors.
+Metallic and florescent paints, in particular, do not scan well.

-For the most part, watercolors scan well, but the transparent parts can be difficult to deal with when there’s a lot of white space.
+For the most part, watercolors scan well, but the transparent parts can be challenging to deal with when there’s a lot of white space.

 Toxicity